klevo/rails/guides/source/routing.md

 form_with(model: [@account, @article]) # <form action="/1/article/1" ...>
 ```

-Finally, in this example we're using a constrain too, to limit the scope, to just paths beginning with digits, like database IDs.
+We also [use a constraint](#segment-constraints) to limit the scope to only match ID-like strings.

 ### Restricting the Routes Created